HunterMuratore/Yokai/README.md

 ### How can we help?

 - Yokai arms consumers with easy to access wishlists of other uses and also products to add to their very own!
-You'll easily navigate throught Yokai to make an account for yourself begin making those easy to access lists you can always come back to.
+You'll easily navigate throught Yokai to make an account for yourself and begin making those easy to access lists you can always come back to.

 - Not ready to pull the trigger on a product just yet?
 Don't worry, you can save them on your Wishlist and come back later to get what you need.